brunobord/the-black-hack/english/the-black-hack.md

 For every session / dungeon level / quest / major event the character survives they gain a level.

-The GM will decide which, and it’s recommended that this decision remains more or less a constant throughout the campaign - and a GM should be clear and upfront with the players so they know where the ‘goalposts’ are.
+*The GM will decide which, and it’s recommended that this decision remains more or less a constant throughout the campaign - and a GM should be clear and upfront with the players so they know where the ‘goalposts’ are.*

 ## Gaining levels

-When a character levels up, their maximum Hit Points increase by rolling the Hit Die for the class.
-Also a player should roll a d20 for each Stat, if the result is higher - that Stat increases by 1.
+When a character levels up, their maximum **Hit Points** increase by rolling the **Hit Die** for the class.
+Also a player should roll a d20 for each **Stat**, if the result is higher - that **Stat** increases by 1.

 ## Encumbrance

-A character can carry a number of items equal to their STR with no issues.
-Carrying over this amount means they are encumbered and all attribute tests are taken with Disadvantage - you can also only ever move to somewhere Nearby.
-They simply cannot carry more than double their STR.
+A character can carry a number of items equal to their **STR** with no issues.
+Carrying over this amount means they are encumbered and all attribute tests are taken with **Disadvantage** - you can also only ever move to somewhere **Nearby**.
+They simply cannot carry more than double their **STR**.

 ## Class weapons